Accepted Manuscript File Formats

 Some important points to remember:

-• All illustrations should be provided in camera-ready form, suitable for reproduction (which may include reduction) without re-touching
+- All illustrations should be provided in the camera-ready form, suitable for reproduction (which may include reduction) without retouching.

-• Photographs, Charts and diagrams are all to be referred to as “Figure(s)” and should be numbered consecutively in order to which they are referred.
-They should accompany the manuscript. but should not be included within the text.
+- Photographs, charts, and diagrams are all to be referred to as "Figure(s)" and should be numbered consecutively to which they are referred.
+They should accompany the manuscript but should not be included in the text.

-• All illustrations should be clearly marked on the back with the figure number and the author’s name.
+- All illustrations should be clearly numbered.
 All figures are required to have a caption.
 Captions should be supplied on a separate sheet.

-Tables: Tables should be numbered consecutively and each table typed on a separate sheet.
+Tables: Tables should be numbered consecutively, and each table typed on a separate sheet.
 Footnotes to tables should be typed below the tables and should be referred to by superscript lowercase letters.
 No vertical rules should be used.
-Tables should not duplicate result presented elsewhere in the manuscript (e.g. in graphy).
+Tables should not duplicate result presented elsewhere in the manuscript (e.g. in the graph).

 All journals published by Lifescience Global follow the peer review system designed for each article published.

-- In case of theme issue on a particular topic, the appointed Guest Editor is responsible to conduct peer review and submit full review reports along with accepted manuscripts of the journal.
+- In case of a theme issue on a particular topic, the appointed Guest Editor is responsible for conducting a peer review and submitting full review reports along with accepted manuscripts of the journal.

 All articles are subject to plagiarism check on submission.
-Specialized industry approved software (including CROSS CHECK and PLAGIARISM CHECKER X) are used to evaluate all submissions.
+Professionally-recognised software (including CROSS CHECK and PLAGIARISM CHECKER X) is used to evaluate all submissions.